Anti-Canadian sentiment: Anti-Canadianism and humour

 Humorous anti-Canadianism often focuses on broadly known attributes of Canada and Canadians such as cold weather or public health care, as the finer details of Canadian culture and politics are generally not well known outside Canada.
 The sport of curling is also treated with some irreverence in the United States and most of Europe.
 However, these broad targets are more accurately caricatured within Canada itself.
 The fact that others are perceived to know surprisingly little about Canada is a frequent theme in Canadian humour and such examples of self-deprecating humour are nearly universal among Canadian humorists.
-In keeping with this attitude, some genuinely critical anti-Canadianisms such as "Soviet Canuckistan" are embraced by some Canadians as humorous, in defiance of the original intent.
-A more modern example of anti-Canadianism is the website “Stop Canada” which rose to popularity in 2022.
+In keeping with this attitude, some genuinely critical anti-Canadianisms, such as "Soviet Canuckistan" are embraced by some Canadians as humorous, in defiance of the original intent.

+In a similar vein, the 2024 song "Not Like Us" by American rapper Kendrick Lamar has become an unofficial anti-Canadian song due to the target being Drake, who is the country's biggest rapper.
+The song was referenced by Argentina after they defeated Canada in the semifinals of the 2024 Copa América and was played by USA Basketball after they defeated Canada in an exhibition game before the 2024 Summer Olympics.